 The Board has regular contact with tenants.
-The annual property inspections undertaken by Board members took place in September and provided the opportunity to have individual discussions with tenants about their property, their tenancy and other related matters.
+The annual property inspections undertaken by Board members took place in October and provided the opportunity to have individual discussions with tenants about their property, their tenancy and other related matters.
 The Board also organised two tenant specific events in June and December.
 These events enabled tenants and Board members to discuss matters in a more informal environment over refreshments.
 The Board sees these events as a key way to keep in touch with tenants and gather satisfaction information.
 Feedback is given to the Managing Agent and matters raised are actioned appropriately.
+No major issues were raised by tenants at any of these events.

 In addition there is a Tenancy Committee consisting of members of the Board and representatives from both the Jennyfield and Starbeck properties.
-This group has a structured meeting once a year in March.
+This group has a structured meeting once a year but disappointingly, this year, no tenants attended.
+Given the other opportunities for tenants to raise concerns with the Board this is not seen as a major concern, if it remains an isolated occurrence.
+The Board intend to closely monitor the situation and take the necessary action to ensure tenant engagement remains strong.